Preventing Tick Bites and Embeddings

 The female can be easily spotted by the white spot on her back.

 This bugger has me a little concerned.
 Note the word concerned, and not feared.
-Reports have surfaced and been confirmed through a variety of sources that a bite from THIS variety can cause an allergy to proteins.
-Meaning, a person could never eat animal protein in their life again.
+Reports have surfaced and confirmed through a variety of sources that a bite from THIS variety can cause an allergy to proteins.
+Meaning, that a person could never eat animal protein in their life again.

 Should The Threat Of Ticks Prevent You From Enjoying the Great Outdoors?